GemTalk/GemConnect-for-Postgres/README.md

 ## Running the Unit Tests

-To run the unit tests, you first need to create a writable Postgres database.
+To run the unit tests, you first need to install the unit tests (see step 5-C above) and create a writable Postgres database.
 Use the createdb Postgres command to create database:
 ```
 /usr/local/pgsql/bin/createdb test
 ```